MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab05_Set_up_Accounts_Payable.md

 19. Select **Process**, and then select **Apply Template**.

-20. In the vendor templates list, select Domestic vendors, and click **OK.**
+20. In the vendor templates list, select Domestic vendors, and click **OK**.

 21. In the **Vendors** list page, multi-select imported vendors V9002, V9005 and V9006.